Teriks/TinkerRetroPie/README.md

 The gles2n64 video plugin will need to have its window size manually adjusted since it currently cannot be determined automatically.

-Run Mupen with the gles2n64 video plugin once with a compatible ROM to generate a default config (the screen will be tiny), close RetroPie and then edit `/opt/retropie/configs/n64/gles2n64.conf` and manually set the correct window size for your display.
+Run Mupen with the gles2n64 video plugin once with a compatible ROM to generate a default config (the screen will be tiny), close RetroPie and then edit `/opt/retropie/configs/n64/gles2n64.conf`.
+Manually set the correct window size for your display.

 Make sure you run a ROM that is not affected by the start scripts ROM compatibility check so that the default config file is actually generated.
 I chose `Super Mario 64` since it actually starts up using the `gles2n64` video plugin and does not automatically divert to using `GLideN64` or something else.